open-mmlab/mmsegmentation/docs/en/advanced_guides/customize_runtime.md

 ### Step 3: Modify config file

 Users can set and use customized hooks in training and test followed methods below.
-The priorities of different hooks which are located in the same place can be referred [here](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/hook.md#built-in-hooks), Default priority of customized hook is `NORMAL`.
+The execution priority of hooks at the same place of `Runner` can be referred [here](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/hook.md#built-in-hooks), Default priority of customized hook is `NORMAL`.

 ```python